-The man-sized amoeba bleated and struggled on the mountainside, boiling with teeth.
+The man-sized amoeba bleated and struggled on the red mountain, boiling with teeth.
 Molars mashed the amoeba’s guts.
 Canines spun sadistically.
 Triangular teeth swam like shark-fins at sea.

 Teeth ground down the amoeba until all that remained was the size of a soccer-ball like a cramping gonad.
-So many teeth bit the flesh-sphere that it seemed made of teeth and nothing else, even while gums suffered silently inside.
+So many teeth bit the flesh-sphere that it seemed made of teeth and nothing else, even while sensitive gums suffered silently inside.
 The teeth swirled on the surface as if conveyed by convection.
 A deep whine from the center increased in pitch and volume.

 The tooth-ball bulged.
-A narwhal tusk, spiraled and spinning, drilled three feet skyward before the tooth-ball rolled and stubbed the tusk on the ground.
+A narwhal tusk, spiraled and spinning, drilled three feet skyward before the tooth-ball rolled and stubbed the tusk on the mountain.
 Still the tusk grew longer and thicker.
 Its thickening cracked other teeth.
-The cracking of teeth was the source of the whine, which became a shriek.
+The cracking of teeth was the source of the whine, which had become a shriek.

 The tusk stretched gums until they snapped.
 Broken nerves burned in dry air.

 When the tusk surpassed twenty screeching feet, the tooth-ball shuddered, then expanded and contracted like a lung.
 The teeth retreated into the gums, leaving pores which gasped for air.
-Each wheeze pulled the tusk back into the ball until it was hoisted within.
+Each wheeze pulled the tusk back into the ball until it was totally hoisted within.

 Finally the ball of gums breathed easy.
 It relaxed into brown slime which spread in a muddy disk.

-Then, like goop on a sub-woofer, pseudopods danced from the mud.
+Then pseudopods danced from the mud like goop on a sub-woofer.
 The longest pseudopods grappled and merged where they met.

-The merged pseudopods wriggled like worms.
+The merged pseudopods wriggled like earthworms.
 As more worms formed, the mud became clearer.
-When the mud was just a puddle of water, ten thousand worms tangled in pandemonium.
+When the mud was just a puddle of water, ten thousand worms were tangled in pandemonium.

 “Now, how to do this…”